 Applicants with a social services diploma should note that a significant number of diploma courses will not transfer to UBC, so satisfying two-year diploma requirements alone, without additional university-transfer courses, will not qualify them for BSW admission.

-All courses must be completed by April 30th of each year.
+All courses must be completed no later than April 30 of each year.
 There will be no exceptions or extensions.

 Required Courses and Background